top of page

 Spider-Man Season 3

-Doesn't shy away from some mature themes while finding clever ways to work around death in a kids cartoon.
-Consistently heavy on drama, capturing comic Spidey's anxiety.
-Some great team-ups with Dr. Strange, Daredevil & Iron Man.
+They don't shy away from some mature themes while finding clever ways to work around death in a kids cartoon.
+It's consistently heavy on drama, really capturing Peter's anxiety from the comics.
+It has some great team-ups with Dr. Strange, Daredevil and Iron Man.

 Premiere: Apr 27, 1996